 Discount Suit Company

-With a real speakeasy feel, Discount Suit Company is a cocktail bar tucked away in a former suit tailor’s storeroom on the edge of Petticoat Lane.
-With dimmed lights, wooden floorboards, and mismatched furniture, and an overall vintage style you will feel like you’ve been transported to the past.
+With a real speakeasy feel, Discount Suit Company is a cocktail bar in Whitechapel tucked away in a former suit tailor’s storeroom on the edge of Petticoat Lane.
+With dimmed lights, wooden floorboards, mismatched furniture, and an overall vintage style you will feel like you’ve been transported to the past.
 To add to their vintage feel, you’ll be sipping on classically inspired cocktails and listening to Northern Soul and Vintage Rock n Roll.
-Be warned, however, this speakeasy is the worst-kept secret and fills up fast!
+Be warned, however, this speakeasy is the Whitechapel’s worst-kept secret and fills up fast!

 The Oliver Conquest

-For gin lovers, The Oliver’s Conquest has a remarkable growing collection of over 300 local, global, and unique varieties of gins.
+For gin lovers, The Oliver’s Conquest Whitechapel bar has a remarkable growing collection of over 300 local, global, and unique varieties of gins.
 For a fun night embark on their experiences including tastings, gin masterclasses, and talks about their ‘Gin of the Month’.
 Among gin, they also have a wide range of cocktails and London’s stable craft beers.
-With great food and great drinks, this bar is perfect for a night out with your friends.
+With great food and great drinks, this bar in Whitechapel is perfect for a night out with your friends.

 Apples & Pears

-Independent, fun cocktail bar located off Brick Lane, Apples & Pears is tucked away behind a graffiti-covered shutter, but inside it is everything you would expect from a London cocktail bar.
+Independent, fun cocktail bar in Whitechapel located off Brick Lane, Apples & Pears is tucked away behind a graffiti-covered shutter, but inside it is everything you would expect from a London cocktail bar.
 With modern art, neon lights, live events and music ranging from soul, funk, old school hip-hop and 80s/90s party classics.
 And to match their style, they have a wide range of cocktails including the Picnic In Manhattan and the French Connection.

 The Ten Bells

 Famously called ‘the Jack the Ripper’, The Ten Bells pub is located at the corner of Commercial Street in the East End of London.
-This pub is noted for its supposed link to two of the Jack the Ripper victims.
-And if a gruesome murder isn’t enough, the Ten Bells is said to be haunted as there have been numerous sightings of an old Victorian-styled man who walks the halls.
-Outside of the history, this pub carries a great London staple feel.
+This Whitechapel pub is noted for its supposed link to two of the Jack the Ripper victims.
+And if a gruesome murder isn’t enough, The Ten Bells is said to be haunted as there have been numerous sightings of an old Victorian-styled man who walks the halls.
+Outside of the history, this pub in Whitechapel carries a great London staple feel.
 Here you will find craft beers including Camden Hells and Camden Pale Ale.
 There’s also an extensive list of wines, cocktails, ale, great pub grub, live music, and quiz nights.

 The Blind Beggar